ccjensen/PlexMediaTagger/README.md

 Note: Filepaths to media items in PMS need to be the same as on machine that is running this script.

 ### Options:
+Options:
-  -h, --help           show this help message and exit
+  -h, --help            show this help message and exit -t, --tag             tag all compatible file types, and update any previously tagged files (if metadata in plex has changed)
-  -b, --batch          Disables interactive.
-Requires no human intervention once launched, and will perform operations on all files
-  -i, --interactive    interactively select files to operate on [default]
-  -o, --optimize       Interleaves the audio and video samples, and puts the "MooV" atom at the beginning of the file.
+  -r, --remove-tags     remove all compatible tags from the files -f, --force           ignore previous work and steam ahead with task (will re-tag previously tagged files, etc.)
+  -o, --optimize        interleave the audio and video samples, and put the "MooV" atom at the beginning of the file --subtitles           export any subtitles to the same path as the video file --coverart            export the coverart to the same path as the video file -i IP, --ip=IP        specify an alternate IP address that hosts a PMS to connect to (default is localhost) -p PORT, --port=PORT  specify an alternate port number to use when connecting to the PMS (default is 32400) -b, --batch           disable interactive mode.
+Requires no human intervention once launched, and will perform operations on all valid files
-  -v, --verbose        Increase verbosity
-  -q, --quiet          For ninja-like processing (Can only be used when in batch mode)
+  --interactive         interactivly select files to operate on [default] -v, --verbose         increase verbosity (can be supplied 0-2 times) -q, --quiet           ninja-like processing (can only be used when in batch mode) -d, --dry-run         pretend to do the job, but never actually change or export anything.
+Pretends that all tasks succeed.
+Useful for testing purposes
-  -f, --force-tagging  Tags all chosen files, even previously tagged ones